Escaping from (and avoiding) trouble

 Retreat towards the known

 It's often tactically tempting, because of the enemy's angle of approach, to flee "into the black."
 Try to resist the urge, and retreat towards a known area, even at the cost of taking a free hit or two.
-Retreating towards a known staircase or escape hatch is also wise, especially one in a tight corridor if you're being chased by multiple enemies - only enemies on squares directly next to you can go down stairs with you, so in a tight corridor only one of a group of monsters can follow you down a flight of stairs.
+Retreating towards a known staircase or escape hatch is also wise, especially one in a tight corridor if you're being chased by multiple enemies - only enemies on squares directly next to you can go up or down stairs with you, so in a tight corridor only one of a group of monsters can follow you.

 Noise is never your friend